 Step-By-Step Guide: How to Create a Hotel Website

 A long time ago, when booking a place to say, a guest’s first impression of the hotel wasn’t made until they walked through the door and into the lobby.
 This, of course, was during the dark ages days of dial-up Internet and having an online presence wasn’t as crucial as it is today.
-Today, first impressions start the second a potential booker loads the website of the hotel they are interested in reserving.
+Today, first impressions start the second a potential booker loads the business website of the hotel they are interested in reserving.
 You might say, the booking experience is a doorway to their stay.

 Much like creating the ultimate hospitality experience for your guests, when it comes to designing your hotel website, there are a couple of crucial elements to include.
 In order to make sure you don’t miss a thing, we’re going to take you through the process of how to make a great website for your hotel: